vaibhav-00007/Value-at-Risk-Project-with-Backtesting-Portfolio-Case-Study/README.md

    - Historical VaR is not reliable: it underestimates risk, with far more exceptions (11) than the expected ~2–3.
    - Parametric VaR is acceptable, passing the backtest with a p-value above 5%.
    - Monte Carlo VaR is the most reliable, aligning closely with expected exceptions and a very strong p-value.
+   - Monte Carlo provided the most conservative risk estimate, making it a useful tool for setting capital buffers under tail-risk scenarios.